Galaxy growth by merging in the nearby universe: DATA

 \subsection{Imaging Subsamples}

-For our imaging data, we use a sample drawn from the full SDSS imaging catalog in which there are about $1 \times 10^8$ galaxies.
+For our imaging data, we use a sample drawn from the full SDSS imaging catalog in which there are about $4 \times 10^7$ galaxies.
 We include from the SDSS imaging sample only galaxies with apparent magnitude $14 < r < 21.5 \, \mag$, and apparent color $ -0.5 < [g-r] < 2 \, \mag$, see Figures~\ref{fig:rcut} and \ref{fig:colorcut}.
-As with the spectroscopic sample, we have created large catalogs of randomly distributed points, with the same angular distribution as the imaging data subsamples, we call them $\setRRi$.
+We removed galaxies with apparent magnitudes $r < 14 \, \mag$ for the same reason with our spectroscopic sample.
+We also removed galaxies with apparent magnitudes $r > 21.5 \, \mag$, because these galaxies are not well observed and their observed number density is much lower than their real number density.
+Please note that this cut will affect our minor merger near mass ratio $1:100$.
+Similar to the spectroscopic sample, we create a random imaging sample $\setRRi$ as large as possible.
+The angular positions of galaxies in $\setRRi$ are taken from the two-dimensional random sample.
+So $\setRRi$ is isotropic within the SDSS survey region.